Know these essential knots and learn an invaluable survival skill you can use for life!

 A bow knot has large loops that are decorative.
 It consists of two loops and two ends that are loose.
 This knot is commonly used to tie shoelaces and you can easily tie and untie it.

-You can also call this type of knot as “bunny ears” or dog eared loop.
-You can make this by forming two parallel loops and similar to a figure-eight loop.
+You can also call this type of knot as “bunny ears” or dog-eared loop.
+You can make this by forming two parallel loops similar to a figure-eight loop.

-You can make this type of knot through two successive hitches in half tied to an object.
-This is considered one of the most essential knots and commonly called as double hitch.
+You can make this type of knot through two successive hitches half tied to an object.
+This is considered one of the most essential knots and commonly called a double hitch.
 It’s also most effective if you use it as a crossing knot.